 This increases the risk, especially for beginners, as there is more at stake in the event of a default.
 Consequently, most investors would be better off starting with a single-family home and gradually transitioning to multifamily properties as they gain experience and build their network.

 Before investing in a multi-family property, it’s crucial to understand the potential risks involved.
-This type of investment is significant and comes with many variables that can impact your financial returns.
+This type of investment is substantial and comes with numerous variables that can affect your financial returns.

-Therefore, it’s essential to thoroughly analyze the numbers and conduct comprehensive due diligence before purchasing.
+Therefore, it’s essential to thoroughly analyze the numbers and conduct comprehensive due diligence before making a purchase.
 However, if you are willing to accept the risks and put in the necessary effort, you can achieve a lucrative investment.

 When investing in multi-family homes, it’s advisable to adhere to the 50% rule.
 This guideline suggests that your operating expenses should be approximately half of the property’s gross rental income.
-The 50% rule serves as a helpful estimate for calculating maintenance costs when you don’t have all the specific figures available.
+The 50% rule serves as a helpful estimate for calculating maintenance costs when specific figures are not available.

 To estimate rough operating expenses, multiply the gross rent by 50%.
-While further research is important to verify this estimate, the 50% rule provides a useful shortcut for understanding your investment’s profit margins.
+While further research is essential to verify this estimate, the 50% rule provides a valuable shortcut for understanding your investment’s profit margins.

 When evaluating the potential profitability of an investment, it’s essential to calculate the cash flow.
 To do this, multiply the number of units by the average gross rent in the area.
 This information is usually accessible online, or you can review listings of similar units to estimate an average rent.